theupdateframework/taps/tap4.md

 number would correspond to the entry for "Django.json" instead of "targets.json" (for the original top-level targets role) in the snapshot metadata.

-Fifth, the client uses only the list of mirrors specified in the map file to download all target files.
+Fifth, the client uses only the list of URLs specified in the map file to download all target files.

-When downloading a metadata or target file from a repository, the client would try contacting every known mirror / URL until the file is found.
+When downloading a metadata or target file from a repository, the client would try contacting every known URL until the file is found.
-If the file is not found on all mirrors / URLs, the search is aborted, and the client reports to the user that the file is missing.
+If the file is not found on all URLs, the search is aborted, and the client reports to the user that the file is missing.

 ## Interpreting the map file